 Laying Crumbles - are basically pellets that have been crumbled for easier eating.

 This makes it easier to swallow and is catered towards younger hens.

-Scratch - mixture of seeds, rolled, and cracked grains.
+Scratch - typically a mixture of seeds, rolled, and cracked grains.
 Scratch feeds are relatively low in protein and do not provide balanced nutrition for hens - it's more of a treat.

 Make sure you are buying organic chicken feed that is free from toxic chemicals, toxic ingredients, hormones, and antibiotics when feeding chickens.